nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - display bounding box of the grid
 - more choices of meshes on the gui
 - bending ?
-- check it is neccessary to change velocity at each integration step
+- check it is necessary to change velocity at each integration step
 - keep deformer direction (view space, normal) + add mouse movement (add it on the gui too)
 - add a visual bounding box for the grid (add it on the gui too)
-- replace Nx, Ny, Nz, by only N
 - change the name of the timer => timer_update_velocity
 - add arrow for the velocity (en cours)
 - laplacian smoothing?